-Priority Tracking Code Project Information Agency Response 03 214202303C Request: Provide a new or expanded park or amenity (i.e. playground, outdoor athletic field) Further study by the agency of this request is needed.
+Priority Tracking Code Project Information Adopted Budget Response 03 214202303C Request: Provide a new or expanded park or amenity (i.e. playground, outdoor athletic field) Further study by the agency of this request is needed.
+Therefore, OMB does not take any position.
 Explanation: CD 14 ranks last in the city in terms of the number of residents who live more than a quarter of a mile away from a park.
 The public health ramifications were demonstrated by the Covid 19 pandemic.
-This need remains a high priority.
-Responsible Agency: Department of Parks and Recreation 04 214202304C Request: Roadway maintenance (i.e. pothole repair, resurfacing, trench restoration, etc.) Explanation: DOT had a \$60 million allocation for trench restoration and CB 14 received none of it.
+This need remains a high priority. does not take any position.
+Responsible Agency: Department of Parks and Recreation 04 214202304C Request: Roadway maintenance (i.e. pothole repair, resurfacing, trench restoration, etc.) OMB supports the agency's position as follows: This project is included in the Explanation: DOT had a \$60 million allocation for trench restoration and CB 14 received none of it.
 Six locations have been submitted to DOT.
 564 East 29th Street; 1781 Ocean Avenue/SE corner of Avenue M; 715 Ocean Parkway Service Road; Waldorf Court between East 17 and Dead End; Hillel Place and Kenilworth Place intersection; 464-476 East 16th Street.
-The suggestion that Community Boards should turn to local elected officials to tend to trench conditions is irresponsible.
-Responsible Agency: Department of Transportation This project is included in the ten-year plan.
-05 214202305C Request: Upgrade or create new plazas Explanation: We urge DOT to include Newkirk Plaza into the Plaza Program.
+The suggestion that Community Boards should turn to local elected officials to tend to trench conditions is irresponsible. ten-year plan.
+Responsible Agency: Department of Transportation 05 214202305C Request: Upgrade or create new plazas OMB supports the agency's position as follows: The Borough Commissioner's Explanation: We urge DOT to include Newkirk Plaza into the Plaza Program.
 The infrastructure exists.
 An organization is willing to partner and the Plaza should be under the auspices of a City agency given that it is public property.
 The Covid 19 pandemic underscored the need for public outdoor space.
-This is one of the social determinants of public health and would serve as an economic development boost to businesses on the Plaza.
-Responsible Agency: Department of Transportation The Borough Commissioner's office has reviewed this request.
+This is one of the social determinants of public health and would serve as an economic development boost to businesses on the Plaza. office has reviewed this request.
 This request has been denied.
 Please contact the B/C's office for further details.
+Responsible Agency: Department of Transportation